 Is Captain Morgan rum good for baking?

-What is the best rum to use for fruit cake?
+What is the best rum for fruit cake?

 The best rum to use for fruit cakes can vary widely depending on the type of flavor profile you’re going for.
 For example, if you want to give your fruit cake a spicy undertone, any of these rums will do.
 If you want more sweetness, opt for a rum with flavors like cherry or banana.